Fork me on GitHub

 There’s a full blog post devoted to this topic.

-In short, the ignore :category_name option makes Picky throw away any result combinations that have the named category in it.
+In short, an ignore :name option makes that Search throw away (ignore) any tokens (words) that map to category name.

 ignore :first_name